Maple Syrup

 Different studies have shown that consuming pure maple syrup improves liver test results.
 Replacing classic sugar with maple syrup significantly reduces liver enzymes, mostly ASTTrusted Source and ALTTrusted Source.
 Based on this, it can be concluded that maple syrup improves liver function.
 So replace white sugar with maple syrup!

-Improvement Of Skin Condition
+Improvement of Skin Condition

 Maple syrup can also be used in cosmetics.
 Having maple syrup ourselves will make effective masks, creams, and scrubs.
 Maple syrup moisturizes the skin and protects it from unnecessary water loss.
 In addition, antioxidants protect the skin from the adverse effects of free radicals and improve the elasticity of the epidermis.
 Homemade face masks with maple syrup moisturize, nourish, regenerate, and firm our skin.
 Like honey, maple syrup applied directly to the skin can help reduce inflammation or irritation.